nkapliev/next-bus/README.md

 </p></details>
 <details>
   <summary>Todo</summary><p>
+  * draw big and large tiles for Chrome Web Store
   * github pages?
   * Add tabs in popup to save several stops in several APIs.
 To compare time between buses and trains.
   * tests.
 Hmm should start with them next time :)